montanajw119/GuessingGame/README.md

 # GuessingGame
-A number guessing game created in my first quarter of computer science.
+A number guessing game created in my first quarter of computer science and refined at the beginning of my second quarter.